This Is What Whales Are Betting On ON Semiconductor

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for ON Semiconductor options trades today is 2955.89 with a total volume of 18,357.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for ON Semiconductor's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of ON Semiconductor's whale trades within a strike price range from $55.0 to $100.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for ON Semiconductor's big money trades within a strike price range of $35.0 to $80.0 over the last 30 days.

 ON Semiconductor Option Volume And Open Interest Over Last 30 Days